 Syncing makes it easy to share your Papers library across multiple devices using cloud or Wi-Fi.
 You can download the free Papers app for iPhone/iPad here and sync between your Papers desktop application and iPhone/iPad.

 Up until recently, we have supported syncing via Dropbox or Wi-Fi (in case of Papers for Mac and iOS).
-However, we have recently changed the way that our syncing system works, to open the door to using other cloud services:
+However, we have recently changed the way that our syncing system works, to open the door for other cloud services including:

 - Google Drive